 Dementia is a progressive disorder that gets worse over time.
 By actively damaging the brain, dementia affects the whole body, from the heart to the lungs, and digestion.
-The adverse effect of dementia can reach far beyond the brain and eventually cause dementia-associated death from medical complications.
+The adverse effect of dementia can reach far beyond the brain.
+And they can eventually cause dementia-associated death from medical complications.

-When cognitive skills start to decay, the brain is unable to control other organs, and they will begin to gradually shut down.
+When cognitive skills start to decay, the brain can’t control other organs, and they will gradually shut down.
 Patients with dementia are likely to die from infections and pneumonia—thus, reducing the risk of dementia by healthy eating and exercising the mind and body could help.

 How long does it take to die from dementia?

 The prognosis for people with dementia depends exclusively on its underlying cause.
 Dementia due to Parkinson’s is somehow manageable, although there isn’t currently a way to stop or even slow down related dementia.
-Vascular dementia due to problems with blood vessels can be slowed down, but it still shortens a person’s lifespan.
+Vascular dementia can be slowed down, but it still shortens a person’s lifespan due to problems with blood vessels.
 Most types of dementia are irreversible and will lead to more impairment over time, eventually to death.

 Alzheimer’s is a terminal illness, unfortunately.
-The average person that suffers from Alzheimer’s disease has an expected lifespan of about three to eight years after their diagnosis, but at the same time, some patients can live with Alzheimer’s disease for up to 20 years or more.
+The average person with Alzheimer’s disease has an expected lifespan of about three to eight years after their diagnosis, but at the same time, some patients can live with Alzheimer’s disease for up to 20 years or more.